 Hamilton Perfection Green Paint Roller (medium pile)

-Hamilton are a brand associated with the trade and these rollers are possibly the most widely used by professional decorators.
+Hamilton are a brand associated with the trade, and these rollers are possibly the most widely used by Professional Decorators.
 You can buy them online by clicking here, or basically any trade decorating centre!!
 Again, as with a lot of medium pile rollers, I prefer to go for 12 inch most of the time.
 Not just because of the time saved by going big, but it’s also easier to achieve a better finish.

-Best Paint Rollers for Gloss Products
+What are the Best Paint Rollers for Oil-Based Gloss?

 I thought I’d include a little section for gloss, as you will need a certain type of roller to apply this type of paint to good standard.
 Traditionally, the best oil-based gloss rollers are foam, and most people opt for a 4-inch, or “mini roller”.